 A Quiche is made out of two elements: the pastry and the savoury filling.

 The Pastry is similar to any Tart or Pie Pastry, but without sugar.
-The Classic French Quiche Pastry is made with Flour, Butter and Water (sometimes Eggs) only.
+It can be a Puff Pastry, but the Classic French Quiche Pastry is made with Flour, Butter and Water (sometimes Eggs) only.

-The Filling is like a savoury Flan made from a combination of Eggs and Cream.
+The Filling is like a savoury Flan or custard made from mixing Eggs and Cream together.
 Your choice of Vegetables, Meat, Cheese or herbs can be added to the custard filling.

 When it comes to making savoury pastry, I always use the same basic Shortcrust Pastry recipe.
 It is the most basic Pastry you can make - and it always works perfectly!
 Super flakey and buttery, it is the perfect crust for a quiche.